sunzhuoshi/VRDemoHelper/README.md

 2. Hide Steam VR popup window automatically(to be fully tested)
 TODO: use overlap window or notification rather than popup window to show the notification?
 3. Configurable
 4. Minimize performance loss
+5. Hotkey support
-5. Show FPS overlay
+6. Show FPS overlay
 low priority, for steam already supports it
-UPDATE: it failed to work with Arizona Sunshine, check the cause later.
+UPDATE: SteamVR failed to work with Arizona Sunshine, check the cause later.
 6. Show warning overlap when steam menu is toogled(you can't easily tell by game screen)
 The issue can be easily solved by turning on Steam Arcade mode, system menu will be blocked.
 ### TODO
-1. add pause hotkey and start notification, localization for existing strings
+1. localization for existing strings
 2. add default implementation and create one if log4cplus.prop or rule_config.ini doesn't exist
 3. hook D3D to show FPS like fraps
 4. support win32 games and applications